 This policy name in the Endpoint Management console is Alternate NetScaler Gateway.

 Address of a specific alternate Citrix Gateway that should be used for authentication and for micro VPN sessions with this app.
-This is an optional policy that, when used in conjunction with the Online session required policy, forces apps to reauthenticate to the specific gateway.
+This is an optional policy that, when with the Online session required policy, forces apps to reauthenticate to the specific gateway.
 Such gateways would typically have different (higher assurance) authentication requirements and traffic management policies.
 If left empty, the server’s default gateway is always used.
 Default value is empty.

 Block jailbroken or rooted

 If On, the app is locked when the device is jailbroken or rooted.
 If Off, the app can run even if the device is jailbroken or rooted.
 Default value is On.

 If On, the app is locked when the device is not connected to a Wi-Fi network.
 If Off, the app can run if the device has an active connection, such as a 4G/3G, LAN, or Wi-Fi connection.
 Default value is Off.